WHY FUTURE SEARCH?

 You can't do it alone.

-- To enable all stakeholders to act on common ground and take responsibility for their own plans.
+• All stakeholders need to act on common ground and take ownership of their own commitments.

-Future Search is for Leaders who want higher commitment and better results in less time and at lower cost than with traditional strategic planning.
+Future Search is for leaders who want deeper commitment and better results — faster and at lower cost than traditional strategic planning.

 WHAT IS FUTURE SEARCH?

-The FUTURE SEARCH method is developed by Marv Weisbord and Sandra Janoff, the Founders of the FUTURE SEARCH NETWORK.
+The Future Search method was developed by Marv Weisbord and Sandra Janoff, founders of the FUTURE SEARCH NETWORK.

-Text and Logo - used with permission from Sandra Janoff, PhD, Director, FUTURE SEARCH NETWORK
+Logo — used with permission from Sandra Janoff, PhD, Director, Future Search Network.

 IS THERE A FUTURE SEARCH FOR YOU?